dancer1325/aws-java-developer-guide-v2/doc_source/credentials.md

 # Provide temporary credentials to the SDK<a name="credentials"></a>

-Before making a request to Amazon Web Services using the AWS SDK for Java 2\.x, the SDK cryptographically signs temporary credentials issued by AWS\.
-To access temporary credentials, the SDK retrieves configuration values by checking several locations\.

-This topic discusses several ways that you enable to SDK to access temporary credentials\.
+* == temporary credentials /
+  * issued by AWS
+  * uses
+    * by SDK, to sign cryptographically
+* it happens | before making a request to Amazon Web Services
+* how does it work?
+  * SDK retrieves configuration values -- by checking -- several locations
+    * == several ways to enable it

 **Topics**
 + [Use temporary credentials](credentials-temporary.md)